magdalenagut/YouTube-Procrastination-Buster/readme.md

 ## General info
-This project is simple chrome extension, which remove suggested videos helping with stop looping yourself on Youtube.
+This project is simple chrome extension which remove suggested videos, helping with stop looping yourself on Youtube.

 ## Technologies
 Project is created with: